 Voice insights will reveal why your customers are not interested in your product or service.
 By identifying this issue, your agents can pursue the customers with a different USP.
 Instead of using a failing marketing strategy for endless failure, agents can improvise and connect with customers differently.

 Voice analytics software will educate your team on relevant customer reactions in different situations.
 When you are hosting a role-based agent training session, use the valuable insights from voice analytics to mimic customer reactions.
 Based on these, train your agents to handle these circumstances.
 Once your agents simulate the worst possible scenarios, they will become more confident.
 It will allow them to deliver better customer experiences in bitter scenarios.

-Voice analytics allow your agents to comply with contact center rules and regulations.
+Voice analytics allow your agents to comply with Contact Center Solutions rules and regulations.
 The insights from the tool will identify words or phrases which lead to compliance issues.
 Having a robust tool that uses NLP, you can extract essential information from call recordings to identify any fraudulent activity, suspicious requests of the customers or even any other violation.
 With the proper trigger set, it can send alert on the supervisor dashboard any time a non-compliance is encountered.
 So, it will help the compliance to be kept under check and sorted out almost near real-time.